cheeeeeeeeeen/RoR2-ClassicItems/ModMeta/README.md

 ## Changelog

 **0.0.4**
-- Fix the items' icons added by ChensClassicItems because they displaty as white in the Command Menu.
+- Fix the items' icons added by ChensClassicItems because they display as white in the Command Menu.

 **0.0.3**
 - Removed DEBUG mode.
 Woops.
 My bad.